lindemann-co/lindemann-co.github.io/content/quotes/home.fr.md

 > Joël Dicker, in La vérité sur l'affaire Harry Quebert

-> Patience is not the ability to wait - it's the ability to keep a good attitude while waiting.
->
-> Joyce Meyer

-> Success is a few simple disciplines, practiced every day; while failure is simply a few errors in judgment, repeated every day.
->
-> Jim Rohn

 > If something that seems like work to other people doesn't seem like work to you, that's something you're well suited for.
 >
 > Paul Graham (http://www.paulgraham.com/work.html)